CRABAPPLE TREES TODAY

-Every crabapple that you can buy today, came from a seed at one time.
+Every crabapple tree that you can buy today, came from a seed at one time.
 Some are results of a chance seedling many years ago or are from someone’s breeding efforts.
 The crabapple trees with desired characteristics began being cultivated through grafting to be identical and to have the same genetic traits.
 As with full size apples, you can’t plant a crabapple seed and get the same crabapple tree.
-Many crab apples are grown for ornamental purposes or to be used for apple cider production.
+Many crabapple trees are grown for ornamental purposes or to be used for apple cider production.
 Many of these same varieties have been the only crab apples offered to wildlife and whitetail deer.
 Some drop early and some drop late which makes them useful for deer management but none came about with whitetails in mind!!

 Click for full chart